e-middleton/CSC120FP/README.md

 1
 1
 1
-dye scissors needles bulky bobbin gold
+dye, scissors, needles, bulky yarn, bobbin gold

 Location inventories in text file:
 MUST BE FORMATTED APPROPRIATELY IN THE FORM

-String String String String
+String, String, String, String

 for each location, if a location does not have an inventory, leave the line blank,